saibankar444/Payment-Analysis/README.md

 ## 📊 SQL Analysis Summary

 All SQL queries were performed using [DB Fiddle](https://www.db-fiddle.com/).
-The schema and insert statements are available in `scripts/queries.sql`.
+The schema and insert statements are available in `queries.sql`.

 | Metric                  | Value             |
 |-------------------------|------------------|